EMCMS/emcms/people/SanneB.md

 ---

 **Sanne** is mainly interested in computational approaches for processing LCxLC-HRMS data of complex samples.
-Her PhD is funded by the project InnOVATOR.
+Her PhD is funded by the project InnovATOR.